 As travel advisors, it is our responsibility to give you honest travel information.
 There are numerous factors affecting the current situation and the near future of travel to Spain.
 Below we try to sum up Spain and Europe’s current situation.

-Spain ended its National State of Alarm on May 9th.
+Spain ended its National State of Alarm on May 9th of 2021.
 This meant that most of the decisions regarding curfews, mobility, capacities and restrictions fell upon the regional governments of each Autonomous Community.
 In each of the 17 Spanish regions, different measures are being applied.
-What we are seeing in the past few weekes is a gradual and constant relaxation and even removal of restrictions.
-Many Autonomous Communities have removed all or almost all Covid restrictions.
-Football stadiums are now back to 100% crowd capacities.
+From late spring until autumn of 2021, we saw a gradual and constant relaxation and even removal of restrictions.
+Many Autonomous Communities removed all or almost all Covid restrictions.
+Football stadiums returned to 100% crowd capacities.
 There is free mobility throughout the country and entry and departure in Spain is becoming ever more streamlined for vaccinated travellers.
 Winter saw a spike in infection rate in Spain due to the new Omicron variant.
 But at the end of December, hospital ICU’s were not noting strain from serious patient illness.
 As 2022 progresses, it is clear to see that travel is back with a bang!
 On April 20th face masks are only obligatory in public transport and in health centres, such as hopsitals and clinics.
 Numerous celebrations have taken place with great success, such as Easter week and Feria celebrations throughout Spain.

 Doses administered: 95,000,000

 Population that has received the third booster dose: 21,000,000 (around 53%)

 From December 15th, Spain began to vaccinate children from between 5 and 11 years old

 Spain and Portugal are two of the leading countries in the world in terms of percentage of population fully vaccinated.